raphaelhuefner/nodetalk/README.md

     [mysqld]

-add or modify the "max_connections" and "bind_address" setting to read as this:
+add or modify the following settings to read as this:

+    port=3306
     max_connections=1001
     bind_address=127.0.0.1